What to expect when your pet is undergoing anesthesia or sedation for a procedure

 Often veterinary patients are stressed and anxious when visiting their animal’s veterinarian.
 We work to accommodate an individual animal’s needs by considering their unique fears and stressors to improve their experience and minimize risks.
 For example, calming medications may be prescribed for you to administer to your animal prior to or upon arrival at the hospital.

-Many of our staff are Fear Free® certified and are specially trained to observe animal behaviors and make every experience as comfortable as possible.
+Our staff are Fear Free® certified and are specially trained to observe animal behaviors and make every experience as comfortable as possible.

 How long does it take for my animal to recover from anesthesia?